Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Analyzing Transfer in Many-to-Many Models

 \subsection{Experimental Setup}

-\textbf{Data} \quad To investigate the relationship between transfer and representation in multilingual machine translation, we conduct our experiments on the TED Talks corpus \citep{qi_when_2018}.
-The corpus comprises parallel data from 59 languages and is chosen over other large parallel corpora such as OPUS-100 \citep{zhang_improving_2020} due to its high translation quality and inclusion of relatively large portions of explicit multi-parallel data, which is an important characteristic for our analysis.
+\paragraph{Data} To investigate the relationship between transfer and representation in multilingual machine translation, we conduct our experiments on the TED Talks corpus \citep{qi_when_2018}.
+The corpus comprises parallel data from 59 languages and is chosen over other large parallel corpora such as OPUS-100 \citep{zhang_improving_2020} due to its high translation quality and inclusion of relatively large portions of \textit{explicit} multi-parallel data, which is an important characteristic for our analysis.
 We train a many-to-many model on all language pairs that contain English in the source or target, resulting in 116 translation directions.
 To ensure comparable results, we apply joint subword segmentation \citep{sennrich_neural_2016} and use a vocabulary size of 32K.
 We also train and evaluate bilingual baselines using the same setup.

-Additionally we evaluate on the out-of-domain (OOD) FLORES-101 evaluation benchmark \citep{goyal_flores-101_2021}.
-OOD data helps to assess robustness and generalization capabilities, and provides a more realistic measure of how well the system can handle diverse and unexpected inputs.
+Additionally we evaluate on the out-of-domain FLORES-101 evaluation benchmark \citep{goyal_flores-101_2021}.
+Out-of-domain data helps to assess robustness and generalization capabilities, and provides a more realistic measure of how well the system can handle diverse and unexpected inputs.
 This dataset is completely multi-parallel, which is a necessary property for our analysis.
 It consists of a dev (997 sentences) and devtest (1012 sentences) split, both of which we combine to enhance the robustness of our findings.
-Sentences are extracted from English Wikipedia, and translated to 101 languages by professional translators.\\ \textbf{Evaluation} \quad We calculate BLEU scores \citep{papineni_bleu_2002} using sacreBLEU \citep{post_call_2018}.\footnote{nrefs:1|case:mixed|eff:no|tok:13a|smooth:exp|version:2.3.1.}\\ \textbf{Models} \quad We train many-to-one and many-to-many Transformer base models \citep{vaswani_attention_2017}.
-Detailed information about the models and training process can be found in Appendix~\ref{appx:experimental_setup}.\\ \textbf{Results} \quad For evaluation on TED we used tokenized BLEU to be comparable with \citet{neubig_rapid_2018} and \citet{aharoni_massively_2019}.
-Table~\ref{tab:ted_bleu} shows that our many-to-many model obtains comparable or better BLEU scores for X$\rightarrow$English directions.
+Sentences are extracted from English Wikipedia, and translated to 101 languages by professional translators. \paragraph{Evaluation} We calculate BLEU scores \citep{papineni_bleu_2002} using sacreBLEU \citep{post_call_2018}. \footnote{ {nrefs:1$|$case:mixed$|$eff:no$|$tok:13a$|$smooth:exp$|$version:2.3.1}}

+\paragraph{Models} We train many-to-one and many-to-many Transformer base models \citep{vaswani_attention_2017}.
+Detailed information about the models and training process can be found in Appendix~\ref{appx:experimental_setup}. \paragraph{Results} For evaluation on TED we used tokenized BLEU to be comparable with \citet{neubig_rapid_2018} and \citet{aharoni_massively_2019}.
+Table~\ref{tab:ted_bleu} shows that our many-to-one and many-to-many models obtains comparable or better BLEU scores for X$\rightarrow$English directions.